Eduardo Francisco Pironio: Church career

 He was ordained on 5 December 1943 in Argentina by Anunciado Serafini.
 He served as a staff member of the Pío XII Seminary in Mercedes from 1944 until 1959.
 Pironio served as the vicar general of the Diocese of Mercedes from 1959 until a year later, and he went on to serve as the rector of the Metropolitan Seminary of Villa Devoto from 1960 to 1964.
 He attended the Second Vatican Council from 1962 to 1964 as an expert.

 On 24 March 1964 Pope Paul VI appointed him auxiliary bishop of La Plata and titular bishop of Caeciri.
 He received his episcopal consecration on 31 May 1964 from Antonio José Plaza.
 He attended the later sessions of the Second Vatican Council in 1964 and 1965 as a bishop, no longer as an expert.
 In 1967, he was named to serve briefly as apostolic administrator of the Avellaneda.

 Pironio served as the Secretary-General of the Latin American Episcopal Council from 1967 to 1972.
 He also attended the Synod of Bishops from 29 September to 29 October 1967, and later attended the Second General Conference of the Latin American Episcopate from 24 August to 6 September 1968 in Colombia.
 He attended two additional synods in 1969 and in 1971.
-Pironio was elected as the President of the Latin American Episcopal Conference in 1972, served until 1974, and was confirmed for an extra year.
+Pironio was elected president of the Latin American Episcopal Conference in 1972, served until 1974, and was confirmed for an extra year.